pratyush1611/keep_screen_awake/README.md

 Thats for safety reasons, but what if you are home alone and there is no one to peer into your screen and steal company secrets?

-Easy solution: buy a mouse mover!, place your mouse on it and voila, your mouse keeps movind and the device doesnt lock...
+Easy solution: buy a mouse mover!, place your mouse on it and voila, your mouse keeps movind and the device doesnt lock... or
+Keep youtube running on another screen

 But hey!...

-What if make the OS simulate that?
+What if we make the OS simulate that?

 Presenting......